-When additional information/verification is needed, the worker will provide to the household the F905 Request For Information Notice, asking that the household comply with the request within the time frame specified on the form.
-The date specified by the worker should be 10 days from the date the form is initiated or the last working day of the current certification period, whichever comes first.
-However, if the household's application for recertification was not timely, the case will be treated as an application for processing purposes, and the household will be given the full 10 days to comply with the request.
-Therefore, if the household fails to return the information the worker will send the F103 Pending Application Notice and the case will be denied in 60 days.
-Households which refuse to cooperate in providing required information shall be denied.
+When additional information/verification is needed, the worker will provide to the household the F905 Request for Information Notice, asking that the household comply with the request within the timeframe specified on the form.
+If the household's application for recertification is timely, the date specified by the worker should be 10 days from the date the form is initiated, regardless of the number of days remaining in the certification period.
+The household must be given the full 10 days to provide the requested information, even if the time period extends past the end of the certification period.